-Several studies have focused on TOD planning that can increase the number of transit users (Khosravi et al., 2024), but it's only focused on station-area-level planning, not parcellevel, which relates to the Gross Floor Area (GFA) of land-use development as its decision variable.
+Several studies have explored TOD planning aimed at increasing transit ridership (Khosravi et al., 2024).
+However, these studies primarily focus on station-area-level planning rather than parcellevel planning, which involves using the Gross Floor Area (GFA) of land-use development as a key decision variable.
 This study intends to fill the gap of previous research by offering a land-use allocation optimization model based on linear programming and dynamic systems at the parcel level of TOD on MRT-based built-up land to maximize MRT transit passengers.
 The focus of this research is to obtain the optimal GFA for each property development as an alternative approach to transit operations and property development planning to achieve maximum levels of passenger travel.
 The study focused on the utilization of space within TOD areas to generate optimal ridership from their development, which is crucial to ensure that TOD development is not in vain and can maximize its own functions.
 By analyzing and creating a TOD Optimization model, the results can be used as a guideline for future improvements and benchmarks for other TOD masterplans across Indonesia.
-The potential future improvements include providing clear guidance on how residential rental prices are affected by proximity to transit stations and other geospatial factors, and how transportation planning and land use can be better integrated to create more affordable housing and fairer distribution (Yang et al., 2024).
+The potential future improvements include providing clear guidance on how residential rental prices are affected by proximity to transit stations and other geospatial factors and how transportation planning and land use can be better integrated to create more affordable housing and fairer distribution (Yang et al., 2024).